-Located in Billings, West Virginia, USA, and operating on 27 acres of stabilized land and buildings, the plant specializes in the treating of railway ties and the manufacture and treatment of highway timbers and log homes.
-The facility includes two pressure treating cylinders for oil-borne preservatives and one pressure treating cylinder for CCA or borate, giving a combined annual treating capacity of approximately 80,000 cubic meters.
+Located in Billings, West Virginia, USA, and operating on 11 hectares of land and buildings, the plant specializes in the manufacture and treatment of highway timbers and log homes.
+The facility includes two pressure treating cylinders for oil-borne preservatives and one pressure treating cylinder for CCA or borate, giving a combined annual treating capacity of approximately 80,000 cubic metres.
 This plant also includes a maintenance facility and offices for production and wood procurement personnel.

-During the year ended December 31, 2009, no capital expenditures were made at the Spencer facility.
+During the year ended December 31, 2010, capital expenditures of \$31,000 were made at the Spencer facility for the installation of storage shed for log home material.